Homotopy Probability Theory II: The Gaussian

 and the product $a:S^2V\to V$ is the ordinary product of polynomials.

 Now, we construct a related homotopy probability space $(C,\E,a)$.
 The idea behind the chain complex $(V,d)$ is to add new odd, nilpotent, random variables whose image under the differential comprises the kernel of the expectation value $\E$.
 Let $V=V^0\oplus V^1$ be the free commutative algebra on two generators $x$ of degree $0$ and $\eta$ of degree $-1$.
-The product $a:V\otimes V\to V$ is the free commutative product.
+The product $a:V\otimes V\to V$ is the free graded commutative product.
 A typical element of $V$ has the form $p+q\eta$ for two polynomials $p$ and $q$ in the variable $x$.
 The $p$ term has degree zero and the $q\eta$ term has degree $-1$.
 The product is determined by the fact that $\eta$ as an element of degree $-1$ squares to zero.
 So Define the differential $d:V\to V$ by Define the expectation $\E:V\to \C$ by

 Since the expectation defines a chain map $\E:(V,d)\to (\C,0)$.
 So if two polynomials represent the same homology class in $C$, they have the same expectation.
-In fact, the converse is true: two polynomials have the same expectation if and only if the represent the same homology class in $C$.
+In fact, the converse is true: two polynomials have the same expectation if and only if they represent the same homology class in $C$.
 So, $d$ encodes all the relations among expectations and to compute the expectation of any one of the original random variables, it suffices to know the homology class of the random variable and the map $\E$ on homology.
-Despite this fact, the map $\E$ on homology retains almost no information of the original one variable Gaussian.
+Despite this fact, the map $\E$ on homology retains almost no information of the original one variable Gaussian because $\E$ on homology has no information about the product structure on the space of random variables.
 To illustrate this point and the thinking behind homotopy random variables, rephrase things in terms of homotopies of maps.

 If $f=f(x)$ and $g=g(x)$ are polynomials that represent the same homology class in $(V,d)$, then the maps $1\mapsto f$ and $1\mapsto g$ define homotopic chain maps $(\C,0)\to (V,d)$.
 The corresponding probability theory statement is that their expectations agree $\E(f)=\E(g)$.
 However, the moments of $f$ and $g$ will not agree in general, for example $\E(f^2)$ and $\E(g^2)$ need not agree.
 If, however, the maps $1\mapsto f$ and $1\mapsto g$ define homotopic $L_\infty$ maps $(\C,0)\to (V,D^\ba)$, then not only will their expectations agree, but all of their moments will agree as well.
 This can be verified explicitly.